32blit/32blit-sdk/docs/32blit.md

 # Building & Running On 32Blit

+These instructions assume a basic familiarity with the Linux command-line and with compiling software from source.

 Make sure you've prepared your 32Blit by following the instructions in:

 * [Building & Flashing The 32Blit Firmware](32Blit-Firmware.md#building--flashing-the-32blit-firmware)